Home » Recipes » Dinner Ideas » Sweet Potato Tortilla Pie

 Can I Make Tortilla Pie Ahead?

 Yes!
 Since the sweet potatoes are roasted before they are added to the custard filling this recipe takes a bit too much time to make from start-to-finish on a busy weeknight.
 To get around this, I usually make this tortilla pie on a Sunday and then let it cool completely before storing it in the fridge.
-You can do this either by covering it with a re-usable cover like Bees Wrap, or by placing an inverted plate on top of your pan.
 Sometimes I’ll also slice up the pie and store it in a glass container with a lid too.

 Sweet Potato Tortilla Pie Recipe